)

 Table of contents

 Regular prenatal care is crucial to a healthy pregnancy.
-Unfortunately, if you’re traveling while pregnant, your regular health insurer may not cover you if you’re out of state or out of the country.
+If you’re traveling while pregnant, your regular health insurer may not cover you.
 That’s because many insurers provide coverage only within their local networks, which often include health providers only near where you live.[1]

-Here are some types of travel insurance you can consider if you’re going away while expecting.
+Here are some types of travel insurance you can consider if you’re planning to travel while expecting.

 What is travel insurance for pregnancy?

-Trip cancellation insurance: Trip cancellation insurance will reimburse you for non-refundable expenses if you can’t take your vacation for a covered reason.
+Trip cancellation insurance: Trip cancellation insurance will reimburse you for non-refundable expenses if you can’t take your vacation for a covered reason, like pregnancy complications during your first trimester.
+Your travel insurance policy may even cover trip cancellation if you have to cancel due to an unexpected pregnancy after you booked your trip.

-Trip interruption insurance: Trip interruption insurance provides reimbursement for the unused portion of your vacation if you must cut the trip short for a covered reason.
+Trip interruption insurance: Trip interruption insurance can provide reimbursement for the unused portion of your vacation if you have to cut the trip short for pregnancy complications or other covered reasons.

-Travel medical insurance or medical benefits coverage: Travel medical insurance provides short-term medical coverage, so your healthcare bills will be paid if you unexpectedly require medical care while on a trip.
+Travel medical insurance or medical benefits coverage: Travel medical insurance provides short-term medical coverage that can cover your healthcare bills if you unexpectedly require medical care related to your pregnancy while on a trip.

-Emergency medical evacuation insurance: This insurance pays for the costs if you must be evacuated from your location to an adequate medical facility.
+Emergency medical evacuation insurance: This insurance pays for the costs if you need to evacuate from your location to an adequate medical facility to receive emergency pregnancy-related care.

 What does travel insurance cover when you’re pregnant?

 Travel insurance doesn’t cover every potential medical need or every potential reason for cancellation or interruption of a trip.
 Compensated losses must occur for a covered reason.
-However, travel insurance does provide coverage for certain pregnancy-related issues.
+That said, travel insurance does provide coverage for certain pregnancy-related issues.

-While the specifics vary by policy, you can expect most travel insurance policies to cover the following:
+While the specifics vary by policy and insurer, you can expect most travel insurance policies to cover the following:

 Trip cancellation, interruption, or medical needs due to unexpected illnesses or accidents not related to your pregnancy